4GeeksAcademy/machine-learning-content/03-1d-algo_opt/algorithms-and-data-structures-optimization.md

 ![recursion.jpg](../assets/recursion.jpg)

-Remember !
+¡Recuerda!
 Recursion keeps track of the state.
 TIP: When we are dealing with a recursive function involving an array, the base case is often an empty array or an array with one element.
 If we are stuck, we should try that first.